Inverse scaling can become U-shaped: Conclusions

-In summary, this paper has two takeaways.
-First, inverse scaling can emerge into U-shaped scaling when evaluated on models of sufficiently large scale, as demonstrated on two of the four Round 1 Inverse Scaling Prize tasks.
-The existence of U-shaped scaling means that inverse scaling curves may not hold when extrapolated to even larger models.
-Second, when using CoT prompting, all four inverse scaling tasks exhibit either positive or U-shaped scaling curves.
-This means that the same task can have a different scaling curve based on what type of prompting is used.
-Together, the implication is that scaling and careful prompting strategies still appear to be a reliable methods for improving model performance.
-Overall, the inverse scaling tasks are interesting benchmarks for evaluating large language models with respect to scaling behavior and sensitivity to prompting.
+This paper has two simple takeaways.
+First, inverse scaling can turn into U-shaped scaling when evaluated on models of sufficiently large scale, as demonstrated on six out of eleven Inverse Scaling Prize tasks.
+The prevalence of U-shaped scaling we identified in this paper shows that inverse scaling curves do not necessarily extrapolate to larger models.
+Second, demonstrations and rationales are effective for mitigating undesirable scaling patterns.
+All inverse scaling tasks change to U-shaped or flat scaling when a single demonstration is provided as a part of the prompt.
+With additional intermediate reasoning steps, many of the U-shaped tasks further shift to positive scaling, as well as substantial performance gains throughout.

+Taken together, the implication is that a combination of scaling and prompting techniques appear to be a viable method for mitigating inverse scaling.
+However, the prompting approaches explored in this paper has limitations in that they require manual construction of demonstrations and reasoning steps tailored to individual tasks.
+This leaves open an interesting future research direction of developing solutions for inverse scaling that do not require explicit demonstrations.